 She is proud that the work she is doing with CATCH is destigmatizing mental health locally and making it part of kitchen table conversations.

-Anne is the mother of three teens at Deerfield High School and one who graduated in 2021.
+Anne is the mother of three teens, two at Deerfield High School and one who graduated in 2021.

 She’s grateful for her family and a community rich with resources to support young people who face mental health challenges.

 Heather joined the CATCH board in early 2021, but she was an integral part of early planning conversations when CATCH began and has always been a supporter.

 As a trained clinical psychologist, Heather understands the importance of mental health.